“These microplastic accumulations appear more like a diffuse plastic smog,

 rather than a concentrated 'great garbage patch' floating in the sea.”

-We had an early departure through the narrow winding pass leading out to the beckoning deep-blue Pacific Ocean.
-Bob and I hoisted sails after clearing the barrier reef and tidying up all the running rigging and deck furniture.
+We had an early departure through the narrow winding pass leading out to the beckoning deep-blue waters of the Pacific Ocean.
+We tidied up all the running rigging and deck furniture.
+Then Bob and I hoisted sails after clearing the barrier reef.

 “Hey Jack, come check this out.”

-Jack broke away from his omnipotent stance over the tiny community of sea dwellers, swept them back into the ocean with a flick of his wrist, and walked over and said,
+Jack broke away from his omnipotent stance over the micro community of disoriented sea dwellers, swept them back into the ocean with a flick of his wrist, and walked over.

 “Plastic.
 I thought we might see some on this trip, but I didn’t think it would be this much and this soon.”